Peter Chen: Awards and honors

 Chen's original paper is one of the most influential papers in the computer software field based on a survey of more than 1,000 computer science professors documented in a book on "Great Papers in Computer Science".
-Chen's work is also cited in a book Software Challenges published by Time-Life Books in 1993 in the series on "Understanding Computers."
+Chen's work is also cited in the book Software Challenges published by Time-Life Books in 1993 in the series on "Understanding Computers."
 Chen is recognized as one of the pioneers in a book on "Software Pioneers".
 He is listed in Who's Who in America and Who's Who in the World.

 Chen has received many awards in the fields of Information Technology.
 He received the Data Resource Management Technology Award from the Data Administration Management Association (DAMA International) in New York City in 1990.
 He was elected as a Fellow of the Association for Computing Machinery (ACM), American Association for the Advancement of Science (AAAS), IEEE, and ER.
 He won the Achievement Award in Information Management in 2000 from DAMA International.
 He was an inductee into the Data Management Hall of Fame in 2000.
 He received the Stevens Award in Software Method Innovation in 2001.
-In 2003, Chen received the IEEE Harry H. Goode Memorial Award at the IEEE-CS board of governors meeting in San Diego.
+In 2003, Chen received the IEEE Harry H. Goode Memorial Award at the IEEE-CS Board of Governors meeting in San Diego.
 He was presented with the ACM - AAAI Allen Newell Award at the ACM Banquet in San Diego in June 2003 and International Joint Conference on Artificial Intelligence (IJCAI) in Acapulco in August 2003.
 Chen is also the recipient of the Pan Wen-Yuan Outstanding Research Award in 2004.
-In June 2011 in Jeju Island, Korea, Chen received the Transformative Achievement Medal from Software Engineering Society and the Society for Design and Process Science.
-In 2021, he received the Leadership Award from IEEE Technical Committee of Service Computing (TCSVC).
+In June 2011 in Jeju Island, Korea, Chen received the Transformative Achievement Medal from the Software Engineering Society and the Society for Design and Process Science.
+In 2021, he received the Leadership Award from the IEEE Technical Committee of Service Computing (TCSVC).